Meet Cameron Hefty – a lighting, audio, scenic, and production design professional and President of ProFormance Systems.

-According to The Bureau of Labor Statistics, the outlook for construction management jobs is great, with employment projected to increase by 17 percent during the 2008 to 2018 decade.
-Construction managers held 551,000 jobs in 2008.
-About 61 percent were self-employed, many as owners of general or specialty trade construction firms.
-Although the majority was employed in the construction industry, others were also employed by trade contractor businesses (plumbing, heating, air-conditioning, and electrical contractors), nonresidential building construction, residential building construction, and architectural, engineering, and related services firms.
+According to The Bureau of Labor Statistics, the outlook for construction management jobs is great, with employment projected to increase by 16 percent during the 2012 to 2022 decade.
+Construction managers held 485,000 jobs in 2012.
+About 57 percent were self-employed, many as owners of general or specialty trade construction firms.

 The CMAA has compiled several resources for those interested in studying construction management: